amd/ryzen-ai-documentation/docs/vai_quant/tf2.rst

 The general steps are as follows:

 1. Prepare the floating point model, training dataset, and training script.
-2. Modify the training by using ``VitisQuantizer.get_qat_model`` to convert the model into a quantized model and then proceed to training/finetuning it.
+2. Modify the training by using ``VitisQuantizer.get_qat_model`` to convert the model into a quantized model and then proceed to training/finetuning it:

 .. code-block::